int19h/jbomohi/dict/majga/comments.md

 perceived mass is 'actually' binding energies in and between atoms, rather than the sum of the masses of the subatomic particles alone.

+## 2021-06-26T14:59:33Z — gleki (comment 3690, on definition 57033, in reply to 3685)

+Re: Terbri issues

+krtisfranks wrote:

+> I did not use grake3.
+But I read it as specifying the relevant
+> standard/definition of the gram.
+Is it the "mass of 1 cm^3 of water"
+> standard, the "(1/1000) of the mass of the International Prototype
+> Kilogram" standard, the recent "defining hbar exactly with identified
+> value" standard, or something else?
+>
+> One would have to specify whether rest mass or Relativistic mass is meant,
+> or specify the frame of reference.

+So {grake} is to be used for both rest and relativistic masses.

+Do you think {tilju} should be limited to those two masses too?
+Right now it includes weight.

+The place structure of relativistic mass would be the same as for {majga}?